TheJupiterDev/mDirt/README.md

 To get your blocks in game, run /function YOURNAMESPACE:give_items

 ## Next Update Details
-v1.8.0 Pre-Release 2 will add support for custom models for custom items
+v1.8.0 Pre-Release 2 will add support for custom models for custom items.

 ## In Progress
 - MacOS native binary (@JustJoshinDev)